The bad news? You’ve been in a serious car crash and your life will never be the same.

 Common side impact collision & T-bone accident injuries

 In side-impact collisions, the car that was hit is often totaled because the entire side of the vehicle has been impacted.
 In these cases, traumatic head injuries are common, as well as orthopedic injuries such as broken arms and shoulders.
 This is because the impact occurs much closer to the driver and passengers than in rear-end or head-on collisions.

 The effects of a side impact car crash on the human body are often severe and long-term.
 Even broadside crashes that occur at low speeds can routinely cause serious injuries to the occupants of the struck vehicle.
-Airbags, seatbelts and other safety technology help reduce the likelihood and severity of injury, but don’t prevent them altogether.
+Airbags, seatbelts and other safety technology have greatly reduced the likelihood and severity of injury, but these devices don’t prevent them altogether.

 The most common injuries associated with T-bone crashes include:

 - Head trauma

 - Traumatic brain injury (TBI) & concussions

 - Paralysis & spinal cord injuries

 Side-impact collisions are most likely to occur at intersections, where there’s more risk of drivers failing to properly yield the right of way.
 Some of the most common causes of side-impact crashes include:

 - Failure to look around when making a turn